sercankulcu/sercankulcu.github.io/_thoughts/understanding-different-levels-of-understanding.md

 ---
-title: 'Understanding Different Levels Of Understanding'
+title: 'Expertise Hides Its Own Steps'
 date: 2020-10-06
 tags:
+  - learning
+  - communication
-  - self-development
+  - teaching
 ---

-One of the easiest mistakes in communication is assuming that another person begins where we begin.
-When I know a topic well, some steps become invisible to me.
-I stop noticing the background knowledge I am using.
-Then I explain something to another person and feel surprised when they do not understand.
-The problem may not be intelligence.
-It may be distance.

-A teacher has seen the same concept many times.
-A student may be seeing it for the first time.

-A programmer explains an error using words that make sense only if the listener already understands the system around it.
-This is why good explanation requires more than knowledge.
-It requires imagination.
-We have to imagine what the idea looks like without the knowledge we already have.
-Examples help.

-Simple language helps.
-Questions help even more.

-Instead of asking, "Do you understand?"
-I prefer questions that reveal what the other person understands.

-Where did the explanation become unclear?
-What does this word mean to you?
-Can you describe the idea in your own words?
-Communication becomes easier when we stop treating misunderstanding as a competition between a bad listener and a bad speaker.
-Sometimes both people are doing their best.

-They are simply standing on different steps.
-The goal is to find a bridge between them.
+One of the strange effects of learning something well is that the path into it begins to disappear.

+A concept that once required ten steps now feels like one thought.

+A programmer sees an error message and immediately suspects three causes.
+A teacher looks at an equation and no longer notices the background knowledge required to read it.
+An experienced person says, "It is obvious," not because the idea is simple, but because the missing steps have become automatic.

+Expertise compresses.

+That compression is useful when doing the work.
+It can be terrible when explaining it.

+The person listening does not necessarily lack intelligence.
+They may simply lack one invisible intermediate idea that the speaker stopped noticing years ago.

+This is why explanation requires a kind of reverse engineering.

+What had to become familiar before this sentence made sense to me?
+Which term am I using as if its meaning were universal?
+At what point did I stop needing an example?

+The usual question, "Do you understand?" is weak because it places the burden on the listener and often invites a polite yes.

+Better questions expose the structure.

+What happens first?

+Why does this step follow from the previous one?

+Can you explain the idea in your own words?

+Where does your explanation become uncertain?

+These questions are useful because misunderstanding is rarely a single gap.
+It is often a missing rung in a ladder both people thought was complete.

+Good teaching therefore requires more than knowing a subject.

+It requires remembering what it was like not to know it.

+That may be one reason some brilliant people explain poorly.
+Their understanding has become so compressed that they can no longer see the path they travelled.

+Expertise hides its own steps.

+Explanation is the work of making them visible again.